panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 ---
-title: "Programming to an Interface VS to an Implementation"
+title: "Programming to Interface Vs Implementation"
 description: "How programming to an interface can make your application easier to change in the future."
 published: "2022-01-12"
 modified: "2022-01-12"
-thumbnail: "./images/cover-3.png"
+thumbnail: "./images/cover-4.png"
 slug: interface-vs-implementation
 tags: ['typescript', 'interface', 'software design']
 recommended: ['frontend-architecture-stable-and-volatile-dependencies', 'the-art-of-writing-small-and-plain-functions']